Temelio/ansible-role-collectd/README.md

 ## Requirements

-This role requires Ansible 2.2 or higher, and platform requirements are listed in the metadata file.
+This role requires Ansible 2.4, 2.5 or 2.6
+and platform requirements are listed in the metadata file.

 ## Testing